payne/InvitationOnlyStudyGroup1/README.md

 2. Plan meetings in advance so people know what to expect and if some preparation is required (and exactly what that preparation is):

+## Meeting Table of Contents

+1. First Meeting -- Demo and computer setup.
+Note: demo can be done as a private YouTube.com video.
+   1. Demo of where we are going -- a web application that uses java & jQuery and runs on https://www.heroku.com/
+   2. Demo of selenium based test suite for the web application.
+   3. Setting up the java development kit and eclipse integrated development environment (IDE)
+   4. Discussion of the learning materials (Think Java and Coding Bat (from above)).
+2. Second Meeting -- Let's code!
+   1. Given an existing web application, let's write some selenium based tests for it.
+We'll use the example set of tests from the first meeting as a jumping off point for this.
+Along the way we'll have hands on examples of beginning java concepts -- loops, sub routines (methods), classes etc.
+   2. People will leave with working code (or almost working code) and a list of things that could do (but don't have to) before the next meeting.
+People who "get ahead" of the rest will be expected to help others.
+This is one of the experimental aspects of this small and invitaiton only study group.